Self-service portal for efficient online services

-“With Adobe Experience Manager Forms, we offer taxpayers better visibility into what they owe and help them avoid unnecessary penalties,” says Shah.
+“With Adobe Experience Manager Forms, we offer taxpayers better visibility into what they owe and help them to avoid unnecessary penalties,” says Shah.

 When a taxpayer enters information into the payment portal, Adobe Experience Manager Forms feeds data to back-end systems that identify the taxpayer and connects any additional tax information to that individual or business.
-Adobe Experience Manager Forms then outputs payments and payer data into a customized PDF billing statement that is printed and mailed to taxpayers for an instant record of unpaid balances.
-Another example is a change of address request that automatically generates a customized PDF, emailed to both the new and old mailing address to confirm the changes.
+Adobe Experience Manager Forms then outputs payments and payer data into a customised PDF billing statement that is printed and mailed to taxpayers for an instant record of unpaid balances.
+Another example is a change of address request that automatically generates a customised PDF, emailed to both the new and old mailing address to confirm the changes.

 “A lot of time and resources are spent processing requests for penalty waivers where the individual or business either isn’t aware of additional taxes that needed to be paid or didn’t get the additional notification in time,” says Shah.
-“Integrating Adobe Experience Manager Forms into the waiver process helps us improve customer service by sending timely, automated communications to taxpayers with the status of their requests.”
+“Integrating Adobe Experience Manager Forms into the waiver process helps us to improve customer service by sending timely, automated communications to taxpayers with the status of their requests.”

 Igniting a transformation

 “To continue to scale and perform efficiently in the future, it’s important that we learn to manage projects internally and become self-sufficient,” says Shah.
 “Working hand in hand with Adobe Customer Solutions was an invaluable component to our early success.
-In future engagements, our internal teams will handle work themselves, but Adobe will continue to provide expert advice that will help us remain successful.”
+In future engagements, our internal teams will handle work themselves, but Adobe will continue to provide expert advice that will help us to remain successful.”